 I also should be clear that this project is not a criticism of The Quiet Year.
 I'm not trying to “fix” it in any way, and I still love it dearly and encourage people to play it!
 It's especially worth noting that the game I'm describing here, in trying to address one specific design point, loses out on so much of what makes The Quiet Year such an effective and poignant game: in particular, you'll notice that I've glossed over the mechanics around community dynamics which make up such a central part of The Quiet Year, and that's because I legitimately am not sure how to build the game I want to build while preserving those.
 I'm playing around in the design space, but making something which tackles the issues I want to tackle ends up being a very different kind of game.

 Why the name?
-The original name was Those Who Return, and it was part of a conscious (if somewhat lazy) attempt to avoid imbuing the game with difficult-to-avoid imperialist themes by reinforcing the idea that the .
-In retrospect, I believe this was naïve: after all, there' no shortage of imperialist projects—including ongoing ones—that use the idea of an “ancestral homeland” as an excuse to violently evict current inhabitants.
+The original name was Those Who Return, and it was part of a conscious (if somewhat lazy) attempt to avoid imbuing the game with difficult-to-avoid imperialist themes by reinforcing the idea that the protagonists of the game are native to the region and consequently not engaging in imperialism.
+In retrospect, I believe this was very naïve: after all, there' no shortage of imperialist projects—including ongoing ones—that use the idea of an “ancestral homeland” as an excuse to violently evict current inhabitants.
 It's an effort, but it's by no means sufficient.

 The newer name, Yan Tan Tethera, comes from a system of sheep-counting in the northern parts of England: those three words specifically are the numbers “one, two, three” in the variation used in Lincolnshire.
 Many areas in Northern England once used a separate set of number words which were used by shepherds for counting sheep: these words were originally descended from the Celtic languages once spoken in those areas.
 There are some wildly different variants, as well, although it's pretty apparent that they all share a common root!
 I liked this name because it emphasized a kind of historical and agrarian tone to the game.